dtomlinson91/street_group_tech_test/docs/discussion/cleaning.md

 Initially I was attempting to work against the full dataset so dropping these columns would make a difference in the amount of data that needs processing.

+These columns are also not consistent.
+E.g the property `63` `B16, 0AE` has three transactions.
+Two of these transactions have a property type of `Other` and one transaction has a property type of `Terraced`.

 These columns do provide some relevant information (old/new, duration, property type) and these could be included back into the pipeline fairly easily.
 Due to time constraints I was unable to make this change.

 In addition, I also dropped the transaction unique identifier column.
 I wanted the IDs calculated in the pipeline to be consistent in format, and hashing a string (md5) isn't that expensive to calculate with complexity $\mathcal{O}(n)$.